helmfile/helmfile/docs/index.md

     url: https://<MyRegistry>.azurecr.io/helm/v1/repo
 ```

+### Java Runner
+The [jhelmfile](https://github.com/paichinger/jhelmfile) library can be used to run `helmfile` using java.
+It's a wrapper library which can be configured to run helmfile via an installed binary or using docker.
+It provides conviniece to create helmfile commands programmatically, run them  and map their output to java objects which can then be used for further processing.

+[jhelmfile](https://github.com/paichinger/jhelmfile) is a convient way to write testsagainst your helmfiles by leveraging one of the powerful testing frameworks the java ecosystem provided, e.g. [junit](https://junit.org/junit5/).
+Have a look at the [testing](#testing) section of the helmfile documentation for more information and an example.

 ## OCI Registries

 In order to use OCI chart registries firstly they must be marked in the repository list as OCI enabled, e.g.